jacksonrwoodard/HouseHealthMonitoring/Documentation/Signoffs/natecampbell-flood-signoff.md

 <img width="727" alt="Screenshot 2023-11-01 at 5 41 44 PM" src="https://github.com/jacksonrwoodard/HouseHealthMonitoring/assets/143025461/ac856427-aae6-4f39-89dd-7e41b464e54c">

 The datasheet for the water sensor claims that it outputs an analog signal [4].
 When fully submerged the analog value will be 3.3 volts because that is what is supplied by the esp-32.
 Because of this it will need to be connected to the appropiate pin to process this data.
 According to the manufacturer, the GPIO1 pin on the ESP32 has a 12 bit analog to digital converter [5].
-This will convert the voltage from the sensor of 0 to 3.3 volts into a digital value of 0 to 4095 due to the 12 bits output from the converter.
+This will convert the output voltage from the sensor into a digital value of 0 to 4095 due to the 12 bits output from the converter.
 The sensor itself has 42 mm of sensing element that when divided by 4096 values equals about 10 micrometers per step.

 ## Analysis
 <sup>1</sup> The sensor itself has 42 mm or about 1.65 inches of measurable length.
 It could be placed at the bottom of a wall and measure a 1 inch depth easily.